 An almost-daily look back at how the Philadelphia Flyers have fared on this day, recalling some of the more memorable moments, achievements, and events that shaped the organization throughout the club's storied history

-Heading into tonight's contest with the Montreal Canadiens at the Wells Fargo Center, the Flyers have a 9-8-4-0 all-time mark in 21 games played on December 12.
-The Flyers were blanked 1-0 in their first two games layed on this day, and defeated the Montreal Canadiens in 2013 to snap a two-game December 12 losing streak.
+The Flyers own a 10-8-4-0 all-time mark in 22 games played on December 12.
+The Flyers were blanked 1-0 in their first two games played on this day, and defeated the Montreal Canadiens in 2013 to snap a two-game December 12 losing streak.

-1971 -- Bill Clement, recalled from the AHL's Richmond Robins two days earlier and playing in only his second contest with the Flyers, made his first NHL goal a big one when he scored the game-winning goal in a 4-1 triumph over Ken Dryden and the Montreal Canadiens at the Spectrum.
-The native of Thurso, Quebec assisted on an Ed Van Impe tally earlier to post his first NHL point before notching the game-winning goal.
+1971 -- Bill Clement, recalled from the AHL's Richmond Robins two days earlier and playing in only his second contest with the Flyers, made his first NHL goal a big one when he scored the game-winning marker in a 4-1 triumph over Ken Dryden and the Montreal Canadiens at the Spectrum.
+The native of Thurso, Quebec had assisted on an Ed Van Impe tally earlier in the contest to post his first NHL point before notching the game-winning goal.

 The win gave Philly a 3-1-2 mark against the Habs in their six tilts during the calendar year of 1971, which followed a miserable 0-12-2 stretch in their previous 14 meetings.

 1973 -- Second period goals from Rick MacLeish and Gary Dornhoefer erased a 2-0 deficit and Bernie Parent made 31 saves to give the Flyers a 2-2 draw with the Chicago Blackhawks at Chicago Stadium.

 1974 -- Reggie Leach posted his second hat trick in two weeks and Bernie Parent thwarted all 22 shots he faced to record his 27th Flyers' shutout in a 6-0 thumping of the Minnesota North Stars at the Spectrum.